p208p2002/Transformer-QG-on-SQuAD/README.md

 C' = [c1, c2, ..., [HL], a1, ..., a|A|, [HL], ..., c|C|]
 ```

-Note that, the data split settings is not follow by the paper, the setting is follow
+Note that the data split settings is not follow by the paper, the setting is follow
 - train: 87599
 - validation: 10570